BTR vs BTS: Funding Strategies for Maximum ROI

 • Bulk sale to investors or housing associations

-• Profits released upon completion
+• Profit realised upon completion

 Maximising ROI With the Right Funding Strategy